top of page

 Then, Geshtinanna comes to take the place of Dumuzi for six months.
 When Geshtinanna is in Kur she resides in the royal palace as scribe or servant to Ereshkigal.
 In some areas Geshtinanna is equated to Belet-Seri, the underworld scribe goddess.

-Ancient Mesopotamia observes two seasons - summer and winter.
+Mesopotamia has two seasons - summer and winter.
 Summer includes the barley harvest in late May - early June.
-Winter occurs about the same time as today's fall/winter seasons.
-Each of the two seasons runs about six modern months.
+Winter occurs the same time as today's fall/winter seasons.
+Each season is about six modern months.

-Dumuzid is deity of agriculture for Bad Tibira in Sumer during a period of fertility and abundance.
-After a momentus flood, the region turns into an arid desert.
+Dumuzid is also heralded as a god king of the city Bad Tibira in Sumer during a period of fertility and abundance.
+After a momentous flood, the region turns into an arid desert.

 the desert is hot and arid

-This indicates to the people Dumuzid has died.
-In Lagash, one of the oldest cities of Mesopotamia, the month of Dumuzid is the sixth month of the year.
+This indicates to people Dumuzid has died.
+In Lagash, one of the oldest cities of Mesopotamia, the sixth month of the year is called Dumuzid.

-Date palms are a symbol of stability, as they can be harvested throughout the year even at the hottest times.
-The return of Dumuzi at the winter solstice brings a sense of celebration and relief at surviving the most difficult time of year.
+Date palms are a symbol of stability, as they can be harvested through the year even at the hottest times.
+The return of Dumuzi at the winter solstice brings celebration and relief at surviving the most difficult time of year.

 bottom of page